We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best For: 3-D knit and handcrafted, fully machine washable sneakers in cool neutral shades.

-Other considerations: Potential to release micro plastics when washing.
+Drawbacks: Potential to release micro plastics when washing.

 Rothy’s is a stylish, sustainable shoe brand with a difference.
-They are leading the industry on a push for production circularity by 2023.
+They are leading the industry on a push for production circularity by 2024.
 Their collection of shoes are durable, comfortable, and fully machine washable, so you can enjoy them for years to come.
 Rothy’s is also piloting their shoe recycling program this year.

 Their signature recycled thread has recycled millions of plastic bottles and diverted 100 tonnes of virgin plastics out of the ocean.
 In addition, they work with natural fibers such as cotton and hemp for their iconic shoe collections.